Parent Carers

 Parent carers provide support to their children, including grown up children who could not manage without their help.
 The child/adult may be ill, disabled, have mental health or substance misuse problems.

-It’s important to ensure your needs in relation to employment, training, education, leisure, maintaining relationships, social/ family life are discussed with you and taken into account when planning any package of care for your child, so please draw this to the attention of your social worker.
+It’s important to ensure your needs in relation to employment, training, education, leisure, maintaining relationships, social/ family life are discussed with you and taken into account when planning any package of care for your child, so make sure these are discussed.
 If you are entitled to social care support, any package of care provided by the local authority should include a break if you have indicated this is something you need.

 What support can I expect after a Parent Carer's Needs Assessment?

-Have direct payments setups for us to help us provide care
+• Direct payments setups to help you provide care

-Financial support for respite breaks (they can also come from direct payments)
+• Financial support for respite breaks (can also come from direct payments)

-A one-off payment to meet a specific need, known as the S17 payment (or S17 Financial Assistance).
-This is basically a way to access a financial payment to support the welfare of a child.
+• A one-off payment to meet a specific need, known as the S17 payment (or S17 Financial Assistance).
+This is a way to access a financial payment to support the welfare of a child.
 It is usually accessed via something called a "Child in Need" assessment.
-We can ask our GP or social worker for an assessment.
+You can ask your GP or social worker for an assessment.

 Teesside Mind offer a range of services for mental wellbeing.
 Find out more here about Teesside's leading mental health charity and meet the team.
 Teesside Mind supporting carers across South Tees